GabrielSlima/blog/articles/documentation-utopia.md

-        After getting frustrated because requirements changes faster than my ability of doing many things at once and because some members of my team doesn't seem to understand that they are building a bridge with wood to make way for trucks, I've decided to let go of trying to reason with people and accepting that the efforts for having a documentation is not worth it, I started to take care on whats on my control.
+        After getting frustrated because requirements changes faster than my ability of doing many things at once and because some members of my team doesn't seem to understand that they are building a bridge with wood to make way for trucks, I've decided to let go of trying to reason with them and accepting that the efforts for having a documentation is not worth it, I started to take care on whats on my control.
     </p>
     <p>
-        I don't want you to have a bad impression here, but trying to reach something your arms can't doesn't seems worth it.
-Understanding the business logic and creating mind maps for my own understanding doesn't seems a bad choice.
+        I don't want you to have a bad impression here, but trying to reach something your arms can't doesn't seems worth it from my point of view.
+        Understanding the business logic and
+        creating mind maps for my own understanding doesn't seems a bad choice.
 As for the quality of the product, I've made TDD a habit.
-Independenlty of what some peple may think, by having a testable application as much as I can will benefit me in the future.
+Independenlty of what some peple may think, by having a testable application as much as I can will benefit myself in the future.
     </p>
     <h4>Final Thoughts</h4>
     <p>